codyfrehr/xpdf-api/README.md

 ## user documentation website:
 - add section for debugging that explains how to:
-  - configure xpdf-tools for debug-level logging
+  - configure xpdf-api for debug-level logging
   - configure request options for "-verbose" output from native library (which will then be logged in debug mode)

 ## why design decisions were made: